tianheg/til/css/give-a-background-color-to-a-div-element.md

-# Give a Background Color to a div Element
+# Give A Background Color To A Div Element

 ```css
 .class {